therajsoren/ML_Project/microsoft-stock-predection/README.md

 The analysis uses a CSV file named MSFT.csv containing Microsoft stock price data.
 Ensure this file is located in the same directory as your script.
 The CSV        file should contain the following columns: Date, Open, High, Low, and Close.

+# Run the code
+## run this code on the terminal .
+And make sure it is in the same directory as the source file.
+    python stock_microsoft.py